polysnacktyl/budget/README.md

 To install the live application on your device:
 1. launch Google Chrome
-2. navigate to the live application.
+2. direct the browser to https://sheltered-river-46144.herokuapp.com/
 3. click the download icon at the far right of the url bar
 4. click install app
 5. the app should automatically launch once the download is complete

     ##### note: for Mac users who have not changed relevant defaults, the file should save into user/Applications which stores Chrome-specific applications.
 This folder is one level deeper than the default for your computer's main Applications folder.
 They are, perhaps unwisely, both named "Applications."

 ## Usage
 To track your budget:
 1. enter your starting amount in `transaction amount` field with a description in the `transaction name` field.